vnic03/Asteroids/README.md

 ### Highscores
 Compete against yourself or friends by beating highscores!
 Each name has its own highscore, making it fun to try and top the leaderboard.
+Highscores and Player-Names  are saved, even after closing the game!

 ## Gameplay